rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Flying from Grinnell.  :short:sketch:grinnell: `flying-from-grinnell`

-1. Busses vs. buses.  :language:short:
-What's the plural of "bus"?
-To most people, it's "buses".
-To a few, it seems to be "busses".
-But what's the plural of "buss"?
-It's certainly
-I mostly think about this issue because I remember a poem mom wrote that ended with "I'm pro bussing", and she clearly meant the "buss" version.

 1. A procedure is worth 1000 pictures.  :csc151:art:teaching:
 Useful to think about as I consider the project for the new CSC 151.